Master of Science (International Economics)

 University of Birmingham may require students to complete a minimum of one and up to a maximum of three modules, per intake.

-Lessons are typically 3 hours on weekdays, and classes can take place in the evenings.
+On-campus lectures are typically 3 hours on weekdays, and classes can take place in the evenings.
 Classes may be scheduled on Saturdays if required.

 Assessment is either by written exams, coursework^, or a combination of both.
 Final exams are scheduled at the end of the course in end-September/ early October on weekday mornings on SIM’s campus.
 There are no re-sits.